 5 reasons to study Communication Science at the UvA

-Communication Science at the University of Amsterdam (UvA) was ranked second worldwide in the 2017 QS World University Rankings by Subject.
+Communication Science at the University of Amsterdam (UvA) ranks first worldwide in the 2018 QS World University Rankings by Subject.

 - Top researchers as lecturers